pretix/pretix-docs/docs/guides/integrations/hubspot.md

 If you want to fill your HubSpot contacts database with attendee data in addition to customer data, navigate to :navpath:Your Event → :fa3-wrench: Settings → HubSpot:.
 Add an object mapping with the "pretix object type" set to `Order position` and the "HubSpot object type" set to `Contacts`.

-Edit the mapping and set it up analogously to the `Order` mapping, replacing invoice data with attendee data, but still mapping to the same HubSpot fields.
+Edit the mapping and set it up analogously to the customer mapping [described above](hubspot.md#adding-customers-to-your-hubspot-contacts-database), replacing invoice data with attendee data, but still mapping to the same HubSpot fields.

 ### Adding payments to your HubSpot deals database